 The Corporation's Consolidated Financial Statements have been prepared in accordance with US GAAP, including certain accounting treatments that differ from those for enterprises not subject to rate regulation.
-The impacts of rate regulation on the Corporation's operations for the years ended December 31, 2021 and 2020 are described in these "Summary of Significant Accounting Policies", note 3 "Regulatory Matters", note 6 "Property, Plant and Equipment", note 7 "Intangible Assets", note 8 "Regulatory Assets and Liabilities", note 16 "Employee Future Benefits", note 20 "Supplementary Information to Consolidated Statements of Cash Flows", and note 21 "Income Taxes".
+The impacts of rate regulation on the Corporation's operations for the years ended December 31, 2022 and 2021 are described in these "Summary of Significant Accounting Policies", note 3 "Regulatory Matters", note 6 "Property, Plant and Equipment", note 7 "Intangible Assets", note 8 "Regulatory Assets and Liabilities", note 16 "Employee Future Benefits", and note 21 "Income Taxes".

 When the BCUC issues decisions affecting the financial statements, the effects of the decision are usually recorded in the period in which the decision is received.
-In the event that a regulatory decision is received after the balance sheet date but before the Consolidated Financial Statements are issued, the facts and circumstances are reviewed to determine whether or not it is a recognized subsequent event.
+In the event that a regulatory decision is received after the balance sheet date but before the Consolidated Financial Statements are issued, the facts and circumstances are reviewed to determine whether it is a recognized subsequent event.